Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthi.
+The Buddha was staying in Sāvatthi.
 At that time, there was someone called Gartodara, who went forth among non-Buddhist renunciates.
 His parents went forth in the Buddha’s dhamma.
 When Gartodara had no robe in deep winter, he went to his mother, who was living with wild beasts.
 His mother then compassionalely thought: “I’ve a new, washed, dyed, and cleaned upper robe, that I’ll relinquish, and give him.”
 After getting it, he put it on, entered a bar, and sat down.
 The lay people became angry and said: “This person of wrong view, this donkey feeding on alcoholic dregs, wears the banner of the noble ones.”
 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, the Buddha asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you take a robe, and give it to a non-Buddhist renunciate?
 From now on, it’s no longer allowed to offer robes to non-Buddhist renunciates with one’s own hands.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again:

 Final Ruling